orchardstreet/mini-printf/README.md

 Development of this program began by modifying an existing program under BSD-3-Clause, This entire program is also BSD-3-Clause.

-The original author does not necessarily endorse our usage
+The original author listed in the license does not necessarily endorse our usage

 License
 -------